Baifeng Shi

 abstract / pdf / code /

-We find that smaller vision models (e.g., ViT-B or Vit-L) run on multiple image scales are usually better than larger models (e.g., ViT-H, ViT-G).
+We find that smaller vision models (e.g., ViT-B or Vit-L) run on larger image scales are usually better than larger models (e.g., ViT-H, ViT-G) and can also learn similar representations as larger models.

 Humanoid Locomotion as Next Token Prediction